lazarus171/FSS_Plugin_for_Brainstorm/README.md

 - In the database explorer, drag and drop the file you want to work out into the "Process1" tab at the bottom of the window, then click on the "RUN" button on the left.
 ![The file selection](/Images/003_drag_drop_run.png)

-- In the Pipeline editor window, click on the first button to see all the categories of processes available: choose the "Test" category, then click on the "FSS throug Simulated Annealing" item.
+- In the Pipeline editor window, click on the first button to see all the categories of processes available: choose the "Test" category, then click on the "FSS through Simulated Annealing" item.
 ![The process selection](/Images/010_pipeline_editor.png)

 - Set the [options](#options-description) in the process GUI as you need, then click on the "Run" button at the bottom of the window to make the process start.
 You can check the SEF values in the windows appearing before the optimization starts.